henuhelix/streaming/README.md

 ```
 ![image](https://user-images.githubusercontent.com/34907770/163650863-7edf93eb-e6bf-4288-aef7-e406b04890bb.png)

+## Nginx Stats
+the url is on: http://127.0.0.1:8282/stats

+as soon as the SRTLA receiver is getting data the stats will be refreshed

 ## Troubleshooting
 + you can still access the normal srt server without bonding feature using udp port 30000 as a fallback (you'd need to add that to portforwarding though)